Menu

 Police officers make the decision to arrest a citizen for a DUI when they believe there is “probable cause” for the arrest.
 This is a subjective belief on the part of the officer and subject to challenge by the defense.
-When the legality of a DUI arrest is challenged, the burden is on the prosecution to satisfy the judge that there were sufficient facts for the conclusion that the driver was under the influence.
+When the legality of a drunk driving arrest is challenged, the burden is on the prosecution to satisfy the judge that there were sufficient facts for the conclusion that the driver was under the influence.

 The arrest is usually based upon the officer’s observations of the driver’s operation of their vehicle, the results of field sobriety tests, a portable breath test, and any statements made by the driver.
 The officer’s general observations of the driver’s demeanor during a field sobriety test including speech, balance, and odor of alcohol are also factored into determining whether probable cause existed.

-When Does a DUI Arrest Occur?
+When Does a Drunk Driving Arrest Occur?

 A DUI arrest typically occurs after the officer has seen something that triggers him to make the initial detention of the vehicle.
 Very often, this is an infraction such as speeding, weaving, or something innocuous such as a burned-out taillight.
 Significantly, in many cases, an officer will stop a vehicle for a minor traffic infraction at night even if they would not stop a vehicle for the same infraction in the middle of the day.
 Roadblocks are illegal in Washington State, so at night officers are more aggressive about stopping vehicles for alleged infractions, when the true reason for the stop is to see if the driver has been drinking.